allen-cell-animated/colorizer-data/documentation/DATA_FORMAT.md

         },
         ...
     ],
-    "tracks": <relative path to tracks JSON>,
+    "tracks": <relative path to tracks file>,
-    "times": <relative path to times JSON>,
+    "times": <relative path to times file>,
-    "outliers": <relative path to outlier JSON>,    //< optional "centroids": <relative path to centroids JSON>, //< optional "bounds": <relative path to bounds JSON>        //< optional "backdrops": <array of backdrop image sets>     //< optional, see 2.
+    "segIds": <relative path to segmentation IDs file>, //< optional, for 3D datasets "outliers": <relative path to outlier file>,    //< optional "centroids": <relative path to centroids file>, //< optional "bounds": <relative path to bounds file>        //< optional "backdrops": <array of backdrop image sets>     //< optional, see 2.
 Backdrops for more details }
 ```

 _Note: all paths are relative to the location of the manifest file._

+A complete example dataset is also available in the [`documentation`](./example_dataset) directory of this project, and can be [viewed on Timelapse Feature Explorer](https://timelapse.allencell.org/viewer?dataset=https://raw.githubusercontent.com/allen-cell-animated/colorizer-data/main/documentation/example_dataset/manifest.json).

+### File formats

+Linked data files (e.g. `tracks`, `times`, `segIds`, `outliers`, `centroids`, `bounds`, features, etc.) should either be a `.json` file or `.parquet` file.
+JSON files should be an object with a `data` array property. `.parquet` files should contain a single column.

 Note that the `outliers`, `centroids`, and `bounds` files are optional, but certain features of Timelapse Feature Explorer won't work without them.

 **Features** can also define additional optional metadata, such as the units and type.
 Note that there are additional restrictions on some of these fields. **`type`** must have values `continuous` for floats or decimals, `discrete` for integers, or `categorical` for distinct labels.

 Features that have the `categorical` type must also define an array of string `categories`, up to a maximum of 12.

-A complete example dataset is also available in the [`documentation`](./example_dataset) directory of this project, and can be [viewed on Timelapse Feature Explorer](https://timelapse.allencell.org/viewer?dataset=https://raw.githubusercontent.com/allen-cell-animated/colorizer-data/main/documentation/example_dataset/manifest.json).

 ### Note on keys